sharowyeh/discord_bot_gpt/README.md

-NOTE: not sure is interactions-py or rpi issue,

-the discord interactions usually freeze without response in period of time.
+NOTE: not sure is interactions-py or rpi issue, v4.3.x discord interactions usually freeze without response in period of time.

-try to use py-cord package to keeps my bot alive
+20230214: change to use py-cord works fine to me.

-So far(2023/2/14) py-cord is recommended
+env=> python 3.8 or later version

 - [py-cord](https://github.com/Pycord-Development/pycord/blob/master/examples/edits.py)
-  - seems compatible with discord.py 2.x version
+  - standalone module installation with own offical discord module dependency
   - ease of using slash_command to display bot commands description on discord client apps
+  - v2.x for option class display parameter decorators in client app
+  - python 3.8 is recommanded using py-cord v2.x and later version

 - [interactions-py](https://github.com/interactions-py/interactions.py) for discord command dispatch
   - this package has python version dependency